The Best Rooftop Bars of New York

 Tip: If you are cold, you can ask one of the waiters for a bathrobe.

 Ideal for relaxing after an exhausting and tough day.
 You can also enjoy brunch, lunch and dinner here for a regular price.
 In the weekend it can get very busy and there will be queues in front of the door, especially after 23:00.
-Those under 21 will not be allowed in, not even at 16:00.
 Dress neatly, always with a shirt and dress shoes.
+Those under 21 will not be allowed in, even not at 16:00.
+However, children of all ages can join the brunch on Saturday and Sunday between 10:00 and 16:00.

 In the middle of Manhattan, close to Times Square, you will find Sky Room.
 This bar is located on the 33rd and 34th floor of the Fairfield Inn and Suites Hotel.
 You just know that the view of Midtown will be great here, with the highlights being the Hudson River and the Empire State Building.
 Even so, it’s less touristy here than, for instance, 230 Fifth.

 The nice thing is that this rooftop bar actually consists of several bars, which are located at different ‘levels’.
 There are indoor and outdoor spaces, including a ‘cube’ that serves as a smoking area.
 It’s fun to wander around a bit because from each level, you’ll have a different view.

 The interior is modern and the public is hip (the dressed up kind of people).
 Are you a woman?
 Wear your high heels, otherwise you’ll be underdressed.
 Despite the strict dress code, the atmosphere here is very cozy.
 In that respect it is a really good place to get a beer.